 The MN112 Care System contains two separate liquid solutions – Cymbal Cleaner and Drum Detailer.
 While the Cymbal Cleaner is made for cymbals only, the Drum Detailer is an overall polisher and can be used on all metal and wooden parts of the kit.

 The Cymbal Cleaner formula is both acid and silicone-free so it is safe to use on all cymbals.
 It is strong, so be careful not to clean the logos off your cymbals along with the dirt and grime.

 Sprinkle the formula onto a clean cloth and apply it on the cymbal.
 Leave it to dry for a couple of minutes.
 Take another clean cloth and wipe the formula off the cymbal.
 Depending on the state your cymbal is in, you might want to repeat the process once or twice.

 Paiste is one of the most renowned cymbal manufacturers, popular among pros and amateurs alike.
-Their Cymbal Cleaner is one of the most popular for cleaning cymbals.
+Their Cymbal Cleaner is very popular, and easily one of the best cymbal cleaners.

 The Paiste Cymbal Cleaner is a mild paste for all-around use.
 It comes in a 6.5oz bottle.
 You won’t get the cleaning cloth with this one.

 This is a general-use formula made for all types of cymbals, regardless of the material and the type of finish.
 It is equally at home on old and new cymbals by all major brands.

 Apply some paste onto a clean cloth/paper towel or directly onto the cymbal and distribute it around.
 Like with the majority of other cleaners, make sure to skip the logos.
 Let it sit for a couple of minutes.
 Take another clean cloth and wipe the paste off the cymbal.
 If needed, repeat the process.